briankoser/sfc-listeners-guide/episodes/0179-top-50-sci-fi-tv-show-countdown-50-41.md

 <li value="41">Stargate Universe
 </ol>

-Ben compares {% workTitle "Daybreak" %} to 'Groundhog's Day' starring Geena Davis.
+Ben compares {% work "Daybreak" %} to 'Groundhog's Day' starring Geena Davis.

 {% timeLink podcast_file_url, '37:38' %} In 5th grade, Matt pretended to be part of the X-Men.
 Ben says the mutant name he chose is the worst superhero name he's ever heard.